CVE-2025-58997

 Remediation

-Compensating Controls: Implement a Web Application Firewall (WAF) with strict CSRF protection rules to block malicious requests targeting the Mow plugin.
+Compensating Controls: Deploy a Web Application Firewall (WAF) with rules configured to block suspicious CSRF attempts and enforce strict administrative access policies for the WordPress dashboard.

 Exploitation status